Active Substance: alirocumab

-The usual starting dose is 75 mg every two weeks but patients requiring bigger reductions of blood fat levels may start with 150 mg every two weeks.
+The usual starting dose is 75 mg every two weeks but patients requiring bigger reductions of blood fat levels may start with 150 mg every two weeks or 300mg every 4 weeks.
 The dose of Praluent is adjusted based on the levels of fats in blood and response to the medicine.
-If the desired response is not achieved after 4 weeks of treatment, the doctor can increase or decrease the dose.
+If the desired response is not achieved after 4 to 8 weeks of treatment, the doctor can increase or decrease the dose.

 Patients or their carers can inject the medicine once they have been properly trained by a healthcare professional.
 For more information, see the package leaflet.

 The active substance in Praluent, alirocumab, is a monoclonal antibody.
 A monoclonal antibody is an antibody (a type of protein) that has been designed to recognise and attach to a specific structure (called an antigen) in the body.